Office: 315 Rowan Hall

 Research is being conducted to examine the use of fluidized bed technology to

-volatile combustion in fluidized beds.
-The goal of this research is to
+combustion in fluidized beds.
+The goal of this research is to incinerate waste

-incinerate waste and burn coal in an environmentally acceptable manner.
-This
+and burn coal in an environmentally acceptable manner.
+This includes maximizing

-reactions within the fluidized bed.
-We have identified that sand, a typical bed
+fluidized bed.
+We have identified that sand, a typical bed material, can

 For more detailed information and more pictures of the fluidized bed facility click here